Email Security for Business Guide

 The Problem With Signature-Based Detection

-A recent analysis of over one million threats that slipped past email filters found a startling pattern: 99% of these attacks relied on phishing links or social engineering, not old-school malware.
-The report also highlighted a huge spike in cybercriminals misusing legitimate services, revealing a massive blind spot for security tools focused only on known bad files.
+A recent analysis of over one million threats that slipped past email filters revealed a startling pattern: 99% relied on phishing links or social engineering, not old-school malware.
+Attackers weaponize legitimate online services for file sharing or forms, creating links that look safe to both employees and security filters.
 You can discover more insights about these evolving threats and their impact on email security.

 A Smarter Approach to Email Defense

-Instead of just checking against a list of known criminals, these advanced systems get to know your organization's normal rhythm.
-They learn who typically emails whom, what kinds of requests are standard, and the language your team uses.
+Modern, AI-powered security analyzes context, behavior, and intent behind every email.
+Instead of checking against a list of known criminals, these systems learn your organization’s normal patterns – who typically emails whom, what requests are standard, and the language your team uses.

 To get a better handle on these dangers, you might be interested in our complete defense guide on email security threats.